 How good is Australia, and its series of “firsts” on climate and energy!

-Do you remember how it first it introduced a widely admired carbon price that was both world-leading in its scope, and highly effective?.
+Do you remember how Australia first introduced a widely admired carbon price that was both world-leading in its scope, and highly effective?.
 And then it trashed it, much to the joy of conservatives and climate deniers.

 Do you remember that Australia then considered introducing fuel efficiency standards, only to trash that idea when the Murdoch media described it a “carbon tax on wheels”, ensuring the country remains a dumping ground for dirty and expensive cars with engines so inefficient that – according to government’s own estimates – it adds about $600 a year to the fuel cost of the average family car, and billions to the country’s health bill.

 But nothing quite matches the latest idea.
-South Australia and Victoria have both announced plans to introduce a road user tax on EVs, a policy that will add around $500 to the annual cost of running such cars, and make them the first in the world to introduce such a plan without providing any meaningful incentives to actually purchase an EV.
+Australia has the slowest take up of electric vehicles in the developed world, and it’s just about to get slower: South Australia and Victoria have both announced plans to introduce a road user tax on EVs, a policy that will add around $500 to the annual cost of running such cars, and make those states the first in the world to introduce such a plan without providing any meaningful incentives to actually purchase an EV.
 NSW may well follow.

 Of course, it’s not the first time that various governments and interest groups have sought to tax consumers who choose not to burn fossil fuels.
 The electricity networks quietly jacked up their fixed tariffs to stop solar households from ducking hefty network costs (many are now slugged nearly $2 a day just in network charges to import a few kilowatt hours from the grid each day) and those same solar households now also face a tax on exports of their solar back into the grid so others can share.
 As in the auto world, the energy sector likes to protect what it’s got.